-Senate Committee Subpoenas Former Trump Campaign Chair Paul Manafort
+Senate Committee Withdraws Subpoena For Former Trump Campaign Chair Paul Manafort

-One of the congressional committees examining whether Donald Trump’s presidential campaign colluded with Russia issued a subpoena Tuesday to compel Paul Manafort, Trump’s former campaign chairman, to provide testimony.
+A congressional committee examining whether Donald Trump’s presidential campaign colluded with Russia on Tuesday evening withdrew its subpoena to compel Paul Manafort, Trump’s former campaign chairman, to testify.

+The Senate Judiciary Committee’s withdrawl of the subpoena means Manafort won’t be compelled to testify on Wednesday.
+Committee Chairman Chuck Grassley (R-Iowa) and ranking member Sen. Dianne Feinstein (D-Calif.) said the subpoena was canceled after Manafort agreed to turn over documents and continue speaking with investigators.
+He may testify at a later date, they said.

-Senate Judiciary Committee Chairman Chuck Grassley (R-Iowa) and ranking member Sen. Dianne Feinstein (D-Calif.) said in a statement that they “were unable to reach an agreement” with Manafort and his lawyer.
+Earlier in the day, Grassley and Feinstein said in a statement that they “were unable to reach an agreement” with Manafort and his lawyer, and issued the subpoena.

 “While we were willing to accommodate Mr. Manafort’s request to cooperate with the committee’s investigation without appearing at Wednesday’s hearing, we were unable to reach an agreement for a voluntary transcribed interview with the Judiciary Committee,” they wrote.

-Note: This article has been updated to note that the subpoena was withdrawn.